 Why you must be careful about granting privileges

 How to create secure application roles

-Complete the tasks in Chapter 4, "Encrypting Data with Oracle Transparent Data Encryption" to learn how to secure client connections and to configure network encryption.
+Complete the tasks in Chapter 5, "Securing the Network" to learn how to secure client connections and to configure network encryption.

-Restrict the display of data with Oracle Virtual Private Database.
+How to control data access with Oracle Virtual Private Database

 Configure auditing so that you can monitor the database activities.

 Complete the tasks in Chapter 7, "Auditing Database Activity" to learn about standard auditing.